zephyrproject-rtos/zephyr/doc/develop/test/pytest.rst

 One can also pass some extra arguments to the pytest from yaml file using ``pytest_args`` keyword under ``harness_config``, e.g.: ``pytest_args: [‘-k=test_method’, ‘--log-level=DEBUG’]``.

-Two imports are important to include in .py sources:
+Following import is required to include in .py sources:

 .. code-block:: python

-   import pytest  # noqa # pylint: disable=unused-import
-   from pytest_twister_harness.device.device_abstract import DeviceAbstract
+   from twister_harness import Device

-The first enables pytest-twister-harness plugin indirectly, as it is added with pytest.
-It also gives access to ``dut`` fixture.
-The second is important for type checking and enabling IDE hints for duts.
+It is important for type checking and enabling IDE hints for ``dut``s (objects representing Devices Under Test).
 The ``dut`` fixture is the core of pytest harness plugin.
 When used as an argument of a test function it gives access to a DeviceAbstract type object.
 The fixture yields a device prepared according to the requested type (native posix, qemu, hardware, etc.).
 All types of devices share the same API.
 This allows for writing tests which are device-type-agnostic.